open-s4c/libvsync/doc/api/vsync/atomic/config.h.md

 ##  Macro `VATOMIC_ENABLE_ARM64_LXE`

-_use ARM64 LSE instructions in slow path of LXSX for atomic operations._
+_use ARM64 LSE instructions in slow path of LLSC for atomic operations._

 To use this option, the compiler must be configured to emit LSE instructions with some flag such as -march=armv8-a+lse.